h0uz3/CongressChecklist/README.md

 	- Be sure to register your extension number at [Eventphone][2].
 - DVB-T dongle, there might be local DVB-T transmitter for the streams,
 - chargers for all those phones, or at least matching wires if you can charge over USB.
-	- iPhone, iPhone 3G, iPhone 3GS, iPhone 4, iPhone 4S, iPad, iPad 2, iPad 3 (The new iPad)
-		- USB-30 Pin dock connector (one each)
 	- iPhone 5 (or newer), iPad 4, iPad mini
 		- USB-Lightning (one each)
 	- most Android phones